locuoco/molecular_dynamics/README.md

         my_window.draw(my_system);
     }
 ```
-To calculate thermodynamical quantities as averages of the respective instantaneous quantities, we need a `physics::thermodynamical_statistics` object, which wraps any integrator object.
+To calculate thermodynamic quantities as averages of the respective instantaneous quantities, we need a `physics::thermodynamic_statistics` object, which wraps any integrator object.
 We can then draw custom text on screen using string streams:
 ```c++
 #include <sstream> // for std::stringstream
 // ...